KebabRonin/Licenta/Questions.md

 **As model resolution increases, errors associated with moist convective processes are increased** as assumptions which are statistically valid for larger grid boxes become questionable once the grid boxes shrink in scale towards the size of the convection itself.
 At resolutions greater than T639, which has a grid box dimension of about 30 kilometres (19 mi), the Arakawa-Schubert convective scheme produces minimal convective precipitation, making most precipitation unrealistically stratiform in nature.
 Source: [Parametrization (climate modeling) - Wikipedia](https://en.wikipedia.org/wiki/Parametrization_%28climate_modeling%29)

-> although increased resolution almost automatically gives better weather forecasts, it does not automatically give more realistic climate simulations, be- cause the results o f a climate simulation depend very strongly on incomplete and uncertain param- eterizations;
+> although increased resolution almost automatically gives better weather forecasts, it does not automatically give more realistic climate simulations, be- cause the results of a climate simulation depend very strongly on incomplete and uncertain parameterizations;
 [[problem_history_and_preds2003.pdf#page=11&selection=35,1,46,0|problem_history_and_preds2003, page 11]]

 > Current sim physics are not good enough:
->> Thus, in most GCMs, in addition to parameterized cloud micro- physics, convection and its influence on atmospheric circulation are represented by convective parameterization schemes, which are usually based on **simplified theories, limited obser- vations, and empirical relationships**
+>> Thus, in most GCMs, in addition to parameterized cloud microphysics, convection and its influence on atmospheric circulation are represented by convective parameterization schemes, which are usually based on **simplified theories, limited observations, and empirical relationships**
 >> [[other_resnet.pdf#page=2&selection=31,46,36,36|gmd-15-3923-2022, page 2]]

 Too few inputs?